timeades/playwright-framework-ts/README.md

 * Install dependencies: npm i

 # Running the tests
-To run the tests use the commands:
+To run all the tests use the commands:

 ```
 npx playwright test